e2e-boilerplate/utils/README.md

         npm run clone ---username=your_github_org_or_username

 ## Warning
-Using this on a GitHub username or orgname that has large number of repositories could max out your disk space.
+Using this on a GitHub username or org-name that has large (number of) repositories and dependencies could maxout your disk space.